daverix/slingerORM/README.md

     public interface ExampleEntityStorage {
         //annotate method with this to create a table based on the given entity class
         @CreateTable(ExampleEntity.class)
-        void createTable(SQLiteDatabase db);
+        void createTable();

-        // slingerORM will insert the second parameter
+        // slingerORM will run an INSERT INTO statement
         @Insert
-        void insert(SQLiteDatabase db, ExampleEntity exampleEntity);
+        void insert(ExampleEntity exampleEntity);

-        // slingerORM will update the entity in the second parameter
+        // slingerORM will run an UPDATE statement using primary keys in the where clause
         @Update
-        void update(SQLiteDatabase db, ExampleEntity exampleEntity);
+        void update(ExampleEntity exampleEntity);

         //using an empty delete together with an "@DatabaseEntity" annotated class as parameter deletes the entity.
         @Delete
-        void delete(SQLiteDatabase db, ExampleEntity exampleEntity);
+        void delete(ExampleEntity exampleEntity);

         //you can also specify "where" to delete everything that matches the given query
         @Delete(where = "someVar = ?")
-        void deleteItemsWithSomeVar(SQLiteDatabase db, String someVar);
+        void deleteItemsWithSomeVar(String someVar);

-        // slingerorm will match the "?" with your parameters, starting with the second from the left
+        // slingerorm will match the "?" with your parameters in the order of the parameters
         @Select(where = "_id = ?")
-        ExampleEntity getEntity(SQLiteDatabase db, long id);
+        ExampleEntity getEntity(long id);

-        // not setting any parameters on the annotation will cause it to use default and query all
+        // not setting any parameters on the annotation will cause it to use default and query everything
         @Select
         List<ExampleEntity> getAll();